gajabaar/gajabaar/index.markdown

 [Program Outline]({{ site.baseurl }}/about/).

 __Q.
 Will I get PAID?__
 Yes - all expenses covered (tools/labs/books).
-We've allocate $300/mentee.
+We've allocated $300/mentee.

 __Q.
 Do I need prior exposure to cybersecurity?__
 No. However, experience with coding in a programming language will be  helpful.